way76/terracoin/README.md

 ### 1.1 Setting up desktop wallet
 1. Download the wallet: [win-x64](https://github.com/terracoin/terracoin/releases/download/0.12.1.5p-x64/terracoin-qt.exe), [win-x32](https://github.com/terracoin/terracoin/releases/download/v0.12.1.5p-32bit/terracoin-qt.exe), [linux-x64](https://github.com/terracoin/terracoin/releases/download/0.12.1.5p/terracoin-qt), [wallet-github](https://github.com/terracoin/terracoin/releases), [terracoin.io](http://www.terracoin.io/)
 1. Start the wallet and select the default data directory.
 After close the wallet.
+(This creates the folder structure)
 1. Optionally download [blockchain.rar](https://transfer.sh/xSAUS/terracoin_blockchain_20171204.rar) file for faster synchronization and extract it to `%appdata%/TerracoinCore/` folder.
 Override the necessary files.
 1. Start the wallet again and wait for the synchronization.
 (10min to 1h)
+1. You can optionaly encrypt the wallet (Settings => Encypt wallet) for security reasons.
+Do not forget the password or you lose the coins that you have.
+1. Backup `%appdata%/TerracoinCore/wallet.dat` file.
+This contains your coins.
+DO NOT LOSE IT!

 ## 2. Masternode Setup <a href="https://www.youtube.com/watch?v=-Yy3iZsuBK4" target="_blank"><img src="https://i.imgur.com/SY3eO38.png"></a>